Lemon Cranberry Bundt Cake & Yogurt Cream:

-So I decided to bake a lemon cranberry bundt cake with yogurt cream for Xmas Day.
 There is something special about mini bundt cakes.
 I’m not sure what it is, maybe it is the fact that you can eat more than one.
 Is it because it only takes 2 or 3 bites to consume one of these little devils, or that they are so “French” looking and are so simple to bake.
-You have to agree, that someone cannot ignore the fact that mini bundt cakes just look awesome and sophisticated.
+Either way, you have to agree, that someone cannot ignore the fact that mini bundt cakes just look awesome and sophisticated.

 Baking with Garbanzo Beans:

 Taking something like a bundt cake and changing one or two ingredients can enhance nutrition and create food that is alive with flavor.

 The alternative to this lemon cranberry bundt cake recipe involves the use of garbanzo beans, apple sauce, and fat-free buttermilk.

 Applesauce is a great way to decrease the amount of fat in a recipe while maintaining moisture.

 If you don’t disclose that the bundt cakes are made with Garbanzo beans, your guest will never know.
 I tell people after and always get that “no way” look and response.

 Garbanzo Bean 101:

 Garbanzo beans not only add protein but also add fiber that is proven to lower cholesterol.